Ben Chapman (baseball): Jackie Robinson game - April 22, 1947

-On May 10, with the Philies and Dodgers again playing each other, this time in Philadelphia, as a means of easing tensions, Robinson and Chapman posed together for a picture.
-Chapman himself initially stated that the picture was his idea, but then later stated that such had come from Phillies management.
-Regardless, Robinson's teammate Dixie Walker stated, "I never thought I'd see old Ben eat shit like that."
+On May 10, with the Phillies and Dodgers again playing each other, this time in Philadelphia, as a means of easing tensions, Robinson and Chapman posed together for a picture.
+Chapman himself initially stated that the picture was his idea, but then later stated that it had come from Phillies management.
+Regardless, Robinson's teammate (and Chapman's former teammate) Dixie Walker stated, "I never thought I'd see old Ben eat shit like that."
 In his own memoir, Robinson noted, "I can think of no occasion where I had more difficulty in swallowing my pride and doing what seemed best for baseball and the cause of the Negro in baseball than in agreeing to pose for a photograph with a man for whom I had only the very lowest regard".

 Chapman would insist through the rest of his life that his comments to Robinson were gamesmanship and indeed no different than how non-black players were treated - citing that players like Joe DiMaggio, who was Italian, were openly called a "dago" and Hank Greenberg, who was Jewish, a "kike".
-Sportswriter and author Allen Barra, said he interviewed Chapman "three or four times" beginning in 1979, and Chapman’s story varied little.
+Sportswriter and author Allen Barra, said he interviewed Chapman "three or four times" beginning in 1979, and Chapman's story varied little.
 In an interview with journalist Ray Robinson in 1992, Chapman, although never directly apologizing, stated, "A man learns about things and mellows as he grows older.
 I think that maybe I've changed a bit.
 Maybe I went too far in those days.
 But I always went along with the bench jockeying, which has always been part of the game.
 Maybe I was rougher at it than some other players.
 I thought that you could use it to upset and weaken the other team.
 It might give you an advantage.
 The world changes."
 Reflecting on the success of his son, then coaching black players on an integrated football team, "Look, I'm real proud I've raised my son different.
 And he gets along well with them.
 They like him.
 That's a nice thing, don't you think?"

 Reflecting on a June 6, 1972, episode of the Dick Cavett Show, Robinson stated that, "Ben Chapman was perhaps the most vicious of any of the people in terms of name calling....he was quite vicious...wasn't only vicious as far as black people are concerned.
 I think he was anti-everything."